Daniel Boulud: Restaurants

 In April 2014, Boulud opened DB Brasserie at The Palazzo.
 It would close in January 2017 driven by differences in the imagined concept by Boulud versus what the hotel/casino desired.

 Around 2018, Boulud collaborated with a group of MIT entrepreneurs to create Spyce Kitchen, a robotic restaurant in Boston.
 He was responsible for the menu while the founders developed the technology.
 Following over a billion dollar valuation, the restaurant announced its acquisition by Sweetgreen at the end of 2021.

 Boulud opened Le Pavillon, a Michelin starred restaurant in the One Vanderbilt skyscraper in Midtown Manhattan, in May 2021.

 In March 2023, he became head of dining and menu strategy for Centurion New York, a members-only restaurant created by American Express.
 Later that spring, he opened another New York City restaurant, Blue Box Café, located in Tiffany & Co.

 In May 2022, Boulud opened Le Gratin, located in New York's Financial District, paying culinary homage to his French roots.
 In September of the same year, Boulud opened Jōji, an Omakase experience also located in One Vanderbilt, beneath Le Pavillon.
 Café Boulud NY is also set to re-open in 2023, following a closure in 2021 during the pandemic.

-In January 2024, db Bistro & Oyster Bar, Daniel Boulud's long-standing restaurant at Marina Bay Sands ended its operations in Singapore.
-In February 2024, the venue was reimagined as Maison Boulud, marking the brand's first international expansion since its debut in Montreal.
-The two-storey waterfront restaurant presents a soulful reinterpretation of French cuisine.
+In January 2024, db Bistro & Oyster Bar in Singapore was closed and replaced with a Maison Boulud restaurant.

 In November 2024, Boulud opened La Tête d'Or, his first steakhouse, in the Flatiron District of Manhattan.